Today and tomorrow.

 Essentially, I think this model offers you three vantage points from which to view your life that are worth considering:

-The First Circle of Awareness highlights the idea that every day each of us walks into the events in our lives implicitly guided by subconscious mindsets, stereotypes and beliefs that tell us what's personally real, meaningful, and important.
-These beliefs are the unquestioned premises of our daily lives, variations on the family-of-origin admonitions and life lessons we heard at the dinner table.
-They're the assumptions and presuppositions we've had since childhood that anchor our sense of reality.
+The First Circle of Awareness: This circle highlights the idea that every day each of us walks into the events in our lives implicitly guided by subconscious mindsets, beliefs, and stereotypes that tell us what's personally real, meaningful, and important.
+These beliefs are the unquestioned premises of our daily lives, our variations on the family-of-origin admonitions and life lessons that we first heard at the dinner table.
+They're the assumptions and presuppositions we've held to since childhood, the mindsets that anchor our sense of reality.
 Most importantly, they're the rationales behind the repetitive behaviors we use that show us how to get through our days.
 This First Circle of Awareness is a doorway that helps you discover the ways in which your family-of-origin’s modes of thinking create for you the repetitive worries and anxieties that keep you up at night.

-The Second Circle of Awareness & Concern is one that encourages you to reach a little deeper.
-It asks you to search for the habitual modes of thinking that you use every day.
-When you find them, wonder seriously about when, where, and how these implicit, long-standing modes of thinking are keeping you from understanding and effectively responding to those aspects of your life that, over and over again, are creating the most confusing, problematic, and threatening issues in your life.
-This circle is the doorway that's suggesting you could usefully ask yourself, “What is it that's hanging off the edges of my consciousness that’s so powerful, yet so indecipherable, troublesome, and/or scary that I never take the time to explore it?"
+The Second Circle of Awareness.
+This circle is the part of our unconscious mind that houses our personal adaptation of our culture’s worldview.
+This highlights the habitual modes of thinking that you use every day to perceive, interpret and respond to the world that’s outside yourself..
+It’s in this circle where you can usefully wonder about when, where, and how your implicit, long-standing modes of thinking can into being and whether they’re keeping you from understanding and effectively responding to those aspects of your life that, over and over again, are creating the most confusing, problematic, and threatening issues in your life.
+This circle is the doorway through which you can walk if and when you become interested in asking yourself, “What is it that's hanging off the edges of my consciousness that’s so powerful, yet so indecipherable, troublesome, and/or scary that I never take the time to explore it?"

-The Third Circle is all about encouraging those of us who are willing to go really deep to examine at least one or two of the indecipherable, troublesome, or scary phenomena active in the world around us for the implications that they might hold for us, our families, and our future lives.
+The Third Circle of Awareness: This circle is the arena in which those of us who are willing to go really deep can examine the indecipherable, troublesome, or scary phenomena active in the world around us for the implications that they hold for us, our families, and our future lives.
 Here, the question to ask yourself is, "What or who are the distant conflicts, promethean individuals, and/or radically different paradigms that are active right now on the fringes of my consciousness that are worth learning more about?
 Once found, the question this Third Circle of Awareness & Concern asks is, "What do I need to do to bring forward at least some of the disruptive, challenging people, places, and innovations that I'm usually only implicitly aware of, to see what they might be saying to me about these phenomena that I ought to be more concerned about?"

 Comprehending 21st Century Realities